Thanks to its seven hills and two volcanic lakes, Mount Vulture is undoubtedly one of Basilicata’s most beautiful corners.

 The strip of land that separates the two Monticchio lakes is home to the ruins of the Benedictine Abbey – dedicated to Saint Hippolytus – an ancient place of worship that dates back to the early days of Christianity.

-Located on opposite sides of Lago Piccolo, Saint Hippolytus Abbey (Benedictine) and the Basilian Hermitage (Saint Michael Abbey) experienced the religious tensions between the East and West of around year 1000: the Roman Latin Church against the Orthodox Church of Constantinople.
+Located on opposite sides of Lago Piccolo, Saint Hippolytus Abbey (Benedictine) and the Basilian Hermitage (Saint Michael Abbey) were affected by the religious tensions between the East and West around 1000: the Roman Latin Church against the Orthodox Church of Constantinople.

 The Abbey, whose history is still being debated and researched, was destroyed by an earthquake in 1456 and finally abandoned.